Riley Greene Preview, Player Props: Tigers vs. Astros

 - The Astros' 3.95 team ERA ranks eighth across all league pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs allowed (158 total, 1.2 per game).
+- Astros pitchers combine to surrender 159 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Valdez aims for his 10th victory when he makes the start for the Astros, his 25th of the season.
-He is 9-9 with a 3.55 ERA and 153 strikeouts in 154 2/3 innings pitched.
+- The Astros are sending Brown (9-9) to the mound to make his 24th start of the season as he tries for his 10th victory.
+He is 9-9 with a 4.57 ERA and 143 strikeouts through 128 2/3 innings pitched.

-- In his last time out on Saturday, the lefty went five innings against the Seattle Mariners, giving up six earned runs while surrendering 10 hits.
+- His most recent appearance was on Sunday against the Seattle Mariners, when the right-hander threw 2 2/3 innings, surrendering six earned runs while allowing eight hits.

+- In 24 games this season, the 24-year-old has put up a 4.57 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.